gokayfem/ComfyUI-fal-API/README.md

 # ComfyUI-fal-API

-Custom nodes for using Flux models with fal API in ComfyUI.
+Custom nodes for using Flux models with  fal API in ComfyUI with only one API Key for all.

 ## Table of Contents